-When the asymptotic boundary $\Sigma$ has only one connected component, the correspondence between AdS with EOW branes, and a BCFT living on $\Sigma$ is known as the AdS/BCFT correspondence, first proposed by Takayanagi \cite{Takayanagi11,FTT11}.
-While being a seemingly over-simplified bottom-up model, the AdS$_3$/BCFT$_2$ works surprisingly well even when non-trivial gravitational interactions between the EOW branes and massive particles are accounted for, and it is able to reproduce many results of 2D conformal bootstrap in a single BCFT setting \cite{KW22}.
-From this point of view, our work significantly extends the validity of the AdS/BCFT correspondence to the more general setting involving more than one BCFT.
-Note that the case where only one specific boundary OPE data is averaged has been previously considered in \cite{Kusuki22}, which does not originate from the wormhole contributions and is different from the ensemble averaging we consider in this paper.
+When the asymptotic boundary $\Sigma$ has only one connected component, the correspondence between AdS with EOW branes and a BCFT living on $\Sigma$ is known as the AdS/BCFT correspondence, first proposed by Takayanagi \cite{Takayanagi11,FTT11}.
+While being a seemingly over-simplified bottom-up model, the AdS$_3$/BCFT$_2$ correspondence works surprisingly well even when non-trivial gravitational interactions between the EOW branes and massive particles are accounted for, and it is able to reproduce many results of 2D conformal bootstrap in a single BCFT setting \cite{KW22}.
+From this point of view, our work significantly extends the validity of the AdS/BCFT correspondence to a more general setting involving more than one BCFT.
+Note that a case where a specific set of boundary OPE data is averaged was previously considered in \cite{Kusuki22}, but that does not originate from wormhole contributions and is different from the ensemble averaging we consider in this paper.

-The subjects BCFT and AdS/BCFT themselves are also rich topics.
-BCFTs \cite{Cardy89} play an important role in the theory of open strings \cite{Polchinski98}, critical many-body systems with boundaries \cite{AL91,OA96}, engineering various quench dynamics \cite{CC05,CC06}, and a rigorous treatment of entanglement entropy in CFT \cite{OT14,KMOP23,RLS25,KOP25}.
-The AdS/BCFT correspondence has been used to engineer thermalization dynamics in holography \cite{HM13,Ugajin13,STW18,CNSTW19,AKSTW20}, to study evaporating black holes via the so-called double holography \cite{AMMZ19,RSvRWW19,CFHMR19,SvRW20,CMNRS20,GK20}, to probe the cosmology located on the EOW brane \cite{CRSvRW19,AS19,AB24,FKKT25}, and to model measurement and measurement-induced phase transition in holography \cite{NSTW16,ABCSJ22,AGJS23,KKSTTW23}.
+The subjects of BCFT and AdS/BCFT themselves are also rich topics.
+BCFTs play an important role in the theory of open strings \cite{Polchinski98}, in the study of critical many-body systems with boundaries \cite{AL91,OA96}, in modeling quench dynamics \cite{CC05,CC06}, and in providing a rigorous framework for entanglement entropy in CFT \cite{OT14,KMOP23,RLS25,KOP25}.
+The AdS/BCFT correspondence has been used to model thermalization dynamics in holography \cite{HM13,Ugajin13,STW18,CNSTW19,AKSTW20}, to study evaporating black holes via the so-called double holography \cite{AMMZ19,RSvRWW19,CFHMR19,SvRW20,CMNRS20,GK20}, to probe cosmological dynamics on the EOW brane \cite{CRSvRW19,AS19,AB24,FKKT25}, and to model measurement and measurement-induced phase transitions in holography \cite{NSTW16,ABCSJ22,AGJS23,KKSTTW23}.

 \paragraph{Summary of results} Here we provide an outline of the structure of the paper, as well as a summary of the main results.
-We start by reviewing some basics and setting up the problem: \begin{itemize} \item In Section~\ref{sec:BCFTensemble}, we review the basics of 2D BCFT, define a BCFT ensemble at large $c$, and explain its relation with the universal asymptotics obtained from conformal bootstrap.
+We start by reviewing some basics and setting up the problem: \begin{itemize} \item In Section~\ref{sec:BCFTensemble}, we review the basics of 2D BCFT, define a BCFT ensemble at large $c$, and explain its relation to the universal asymptotics obtained from conformal bootstrap.

 Our BCFT ensemble consists of the following data: